 As puppies, they will eat maybe around 3/4 of a cup of food per day and as grown adult dogs you can expect them to eat around 1 to 2 cups of food a day depending on their activity level.

 As with most dogs, you do not want to overfeed this dog as they have been known to develop diabetes and later life.

-This can be avoided as long as they are given high-quality dog food and their blood sugar is regulated.
+This can be avoided as long as they are given the high-quality dog food and their blood sugar is regulated.

 How Much Exercise Does a Teddy Roosevelt Terrier Need?

 The Teddy Roosevelt Terrier needs a lot of exercises.
-They are happiest when they are given free reign of the outdoors and can spend sunup to sundown chasing around small vermin and happily running around outdoors.
+They are happiest when they are given free rein of the outdoors and can spend sunup to sundown chasing around small vermin and happily running around outdoors.